KarelKubat/runtime-metrics/demo/demosrc/README.md

 --
     import "github.com/KarelKubat/runtime-metrics/demo/demosrc"

-The files in this package are demos of a server that holds metrics and publishes them, and of the functionalities of the reporting client.
+Package demosrc holds demos of a server that holds metrics and publishes them, and of the functionalities of the reporting client.

 ## Usage